 Play if: You like being sneaky and want to irritate the other team.

-Symmetra’s Photon Projector does more damage the longer it hits an enemy, and even generates ammo when aimed at a shield.
+Symmetra’s Photon Projector does more damage the longer it hits an enemy, and even generates ammo when hitting a shield.
 As it builds up, this beam can slice through enemies in no time.
 Its alternate fire shoots energy balls.

 Her kit has two other key parts.
-She can throw three small turrets that damage and slow enemies.
-And her teleporter lets her team warp to a remote location, perfect for transporting low-mobility heroes where they couldn’t normally go.
+She can throw several small turrets that damage and slow enemies.
+Her teleporter lets her team warp to a remote location, perfect for transporting low-mobility heroes where they couldn’t normally go.

 Difficulty: Medium.
 Symmetra’s abilities have a lot of utility, but they require practice to use effectively.

-Play if: You want to have a subtle, but strong, effect on the game.
+Play if: You want to have a subtle, but strong, effect on the match.